Congratulations to Our 2026 Graduates

 The Heit el-Ghurab Archaeology Preserve

-Relaunching the AERA Archaeological Field School Program is part of our long-term goal to establish the Heit el-Ghurab Archaeology Preserve as a permanent research and training ground for Egyptian archaeologists.
+Our long-term goal is to establish the Heit el-Ghurab Archaeology Preserve as a permanent research and training ground for Egyptian archaeologists.

 The archaeology of settlement sites like Heit el-Ghurab is challenging.
 Learning on a complex ancient settlement site provides our field school students with skills they can apply to tombs, temples, and any other kind of excavation site in Egypt.